 - The ionizer is a bit on the weaker side

 Another good option in the lower price bracket is the Airthereal APH260.
 Just like the previous entry, the Airthereal offers a multi-stage filtration process to deal with a variety of airborne threats present in the air we breathe.
-This Air Purifier for Bacteria and Viruses; utilizes a combination of filters, carbon filters, UV lights and an ionizer allowing this cheap Air Purifier to deal with the largest particles such as hair and pet dander down to the smallest microbes.
+This Air Purifier for Bacteria and Viruses; utilizes a combination of filters, carbon filters, UV lights, and an ionizer allowing this cheap Air Purifier to deal with the largest particles such as hair and pet dander down to the smallest microbes.

 The real striking feature that the Airthereal APH260 has in store for the user is that it has a Smart Detection feature which is normally absent in budget air purifiers.
 This allows the air purifier to adjust the fan’s power depending on the current quality of the air where it is installed.

-There’s only glaring issue with the Airthereal APH260 and that’s the fact it consumes a lot of power.
+There’s an only a glaring issue with the Airthereal APH260 and that’s the fact it consumes a lot of power.
 Don’t be too surprised when the power bills go up.
 That aside, for a budget option for a versatile air purifier that can handle a variety of airborne threats; the Airthereal APH260 is still a good pick to consider.

 Airthereal Pros & Cons